Discrete embeddings for Lagrangian and Hamiltonian systems: Hamiltonian calculus of variations and mixed formulations

-the definition of $[\cdot,\cdot]_\KK$ will be detailed later on.
-Relatively to the scalar products \eqref{eq:mfd-prod-scal} and \eqref{eq:mfd-scal-flx}, the discrete flux operator $\flxh:\MMh\longrightarrow \WWh$ is defined as (minus) the adjoint of the discrete divergence $\flxh=-\divh^\star$, where $\star$ stands for the adjoint.
+For more details on the construction of $\mathcal{R}_K$, we refer to \cite{brezzi-2005}.
+The present definitions are sufficient for our purpose.
+Relatively to the scalar product \eqref{eq:mfd-scal-flx}, the discrete flux operator $\mathcal{F}_h: P^0(\msh) \longrightarrow \tilde{X}_h$ is defined as (minus) the adjoint of the discrete divergence: $\mathcal{F}_h=-\div_h^\star$.
+It is uniquely determined by,